Spark Core

 • Serve a term of at least one year

-• Meet six to eight times per year
+• Meet ten to twelve times per year

 • Attend an annual core retreat